 Pick up the phone

-If there's one thing we've learned from the COVID-19 quarantine, it's that connection is what's most important.
+If there's one thing we've learned from those summers impacted by quarantine, it's that connection is what's most important.
 For many, Memorial Day is a day full of emotion.
-If you know someone who lost a loved on to war, the simple gesture of a phone call will go a long way.
+If you know someone who lost a loved one to war, or who recently lost a family member, the simple gesture of a phone call will go a long way.
 Offer your gratitude and well wishes and let them know you're thinking of them.